jhontejada95/CAFE-INDEX/README.md

 3. **Custom ID Format**: Modify the oracle's ID generation in `price_oracle/run_oracle.py` if you want to use a different format.

+### Wallet Integration Customization

+The Polkadot.js wallet integration can be customized in several ways:

+1. **RPC Endpoint**: Change the Westend RPC endpoint in `src/services/polkadot.ts` to connect to a different network

+2. **Transaction Type**: Modify the `submitPrice` function in `src/services/polkadot.ts` to use a different transaction type

+3. **Data Format**: Adjust the price data format in the payload as needed for your specific use case

+4. **UI Customization**: The wallet connector component in `src/components/PolkadotConnector.tsx` can be styled and modified to match your requirements

+**Note about `priceFeed` Module**: The current implementation attempts to use a `priceFeed` module that may not be available on the standard Westend testnet.
+For a production environment, you would need to:

+1. Deploy a custom Substrate chain with the appropriate pallets
+2. Use a parachain with support for the required functionality
+3. Implement an alternative approach using contract calls or `system.remark`

 ### Frontend Customization

 To modify the frontend appearance or behavior: